lingminhao/Block-structured-random-matrices/README.md

 ## How to run the code
 Step 1: Read [Report.pdf](https://github.com/lingminhao/Block-structured-random-matrices/blob/main/Report.pdf) to understand the terminology.

-Step 2: Open all python files
+Step 2: Open all python files.

-Step 3: Run BlockMatrices.py (you can change the values of the parameters)
+Step 3: Run BlockMatrices.py (you can change the values of the parameters).

 Note that this code is only valid for biological systems that follows Gaussian distribution.
 You can change the distribution by modifying the function "SampleNormal" in BuildMatrices.py